nomadkode/nomadkode/README.md

 - 👨🏻‍💻 I’m currently building:

      1. eccomerce app (so people can buy things from me),
-     2. learning platform (so I can sell courses to people in need),
+     2. learning platform (so people can learn something from me),
-     3. chat app (so I can interact with people) &
+     3. chat app (so people can interact with each other) &
-     4. portfolio website (so people would know lil bit about me). 😄
+     4. portfolio website (so people would know what can I do for them). 😄

 - 👯 I’m looking to collaborate on any open source projects related to React, Vue and Javascript.
 - 💬 Ask me about anything related to React, Vue, HTML-CSS and Javascript.